jqueuniet/netbox-go/apiv4_1/docs/CircuitTerminationRequest.md

 ### NewCircuitTerminationRequest

-`func NewCircuitTerminationRequest(circuit BriefCircuitRequest, termSide string, ) *CircuitTerminationRequest`
+`func NewCircuitTerminationRequest(circuit BriefCircuitRequest, termSide Termination1, ) *CircuitTerminationRequest`

 NewCircuitTerminationRequest instantiates a new CircuitTerminationRequest object This constructor will assign default values to properties that have it defined,